-In order to protect Local Authorities from the potential rise in landfill gates fees it is considered that the most viable option for future landfill capacity would the remaining capacity at Tullyvar Landfill Site.
+In order to protect Local Authorities from the potential rise in landfill gate fees it is considered that the most viable option for future landfill capacity would be the remaining capacity at Tullyvar Landfill Site.
+This would be the preferred site due to the infrastructure that is currently in place such as the welfare facilities, leachate treatment plant, wetlands, and landfill gas infrastructure.
+Therefore, the development costs of landfill capacity at Tullyvar verses Cam Road and Ladyhill would be substantially lower.